 Civil Students Association (PPA)

 The Civil Students Association or commonly known as Persatuan Pelajar Awam (PPA) is the main student body that represents all students at the faculty.
 The primary purpose of setting up this association is to encourage students' involvement in managing and participating in student development activities.
 PPA also acts as the medium for discussions between students and the faculty management team.
 Currently, the association is headed and managed by senior students, under the guidance of the faculty's Student and Alumni Affairs (HEPA) unit.
-This association is officially registered with the university and all FKAAS students become members once they enroll in FKAAS.
+This association is officially registered with the university and all FKAAB students become members once they enroll in FKAAB.

-Construction Brigade was set up mainly to cultivate community engagement and service among FKAAS students.
+Construction Brigade was set up mainly to cultivate community engagement and service among FKAAB students.
 This club was officially launched by Tan Sri (Dr.) Ir.
 Jamilus Md Hussin, Chairman of UTHM Board of Directors.
 Rural development has been the main agenda of Malaysia's economic policies.
 Thus, the participation of other parties including students of institutions of higher learning.
 For this purpose, the Construction Brigade aims to have continuous engagement with all community levels to address issues, increase awareness, improve living standards and lead to holistic and sustainable community development, through civil and environmental engineering.
 The brigade has since been actively involved in community-based programs organised by students.